Best Young Adult Books of 2025*

 Target Audience: Young Adult

-Of course, this book would not be complete without one of the most popular books this year: Sunrise on the Reaping.
+Of course, this book list would not be complete without one of the most popular books this year: Sunrise on the Reaping.
 Across the BCCLS consortium, the 200+ copies of this book have circulated 1647 times (including the Spanish version and the book on CD)!

 Something I enjoy about the prequels in The Hunger Games series is that their existence feels necessary, not like frivolous padding.
 In Sunrise, a young Haymitch is reaped for the second quarter quell, in which the Gamemakers select two boys and two girls from each district.
 Like all the books in the series, the characters have unforgettable personalities, and other than Haymitch, we get to see some characters from games that took place before.
 This title gives thorough and heartbreaking insight into how Haymitch came to be the way he is in the rest of the series.